Abestanis/APython-PyApp/README.md

 # APython-PyApp

-An Android package that is created by the Python-pyToApk script.
+## About the project

+A detailed description of this project can be found [here](https://github.com/Abestanis/APython#user-content-about-the-project).

+## The Python App

+This app represents an Android package that was created by the [PyToApk-Tool](https://github.com/Abestanis/APython_PyToApk).
+It contains the source code of a Python program and provides it to the Python-Host app, which executes them.